DIDSR/sfrc/requirements/README.rst

 * For using sFRC

   - The image reconstruction packages described below are not required for running sFRC.
 Simply follow the installation instructions provided at https://github.com/DIDSR/sfrc/tree/master#requirements.
-After installation, sFRC can be run using the reference and undersampled radiological images included in this repository.
+After installation, the demo sFRC file (``demo_sfr_run.sh``) can be run using the reference and undersampled radiological images included in this repository.

 * For applying GAN, WGAN, and U-Net pretrained weights